 Of course, this is a basic list – our full Spring Commissioning is a full, comprehensive check of every part of your boat.
 Every boat is different, and some require more work than what is listed above.
 This is just a starting off point.
 The exact work required to get your boat ready depends on if it will be used in salt or freshwater, its size, manufacturer, and model.
 Make sure you get the proper information before you launch your boat, and establish a Spring ritual that you can adhere to every year.

-We hope everybody enjoys and happy, fun, safe boating season in 2020!
+We hope everybody enjoys and happy, fun, safe boating season!